hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I move my favorite workspaces to a new monitor when I plug it in?

-if you want workspaces to automatically go to a monitor upon connection, use the
+If you want workspaces to automatically go to a monitor upon connection, use the
 following:

 In hyprland.conf: